glifio/modules/packages/filecoin-rpc-client/readme.md

 # Lotus JSON-RPC engine

+## :warning: UNMAINTAINED PACKAGE :warning:

+This package is no longer maintained.
+We highly recommend looking for alternative solutions.

+---

 A convenience library for interacting with the [Lotus JSON-RPC api](https://github.com/filecoin-project/lotus/blob/master/api/api_full.go).
 We'll be actively updating and maintaining this library as needed for our use in the [Filecoin web wallet](https://github.com/glifio/wallet).
 Several of the methods we're using are documented [here](https://documenter.getpostman.com/view/4872192/SWLh5mUd?version=latest).

 ## Basic usage